dannyvankooten/gozer/README.md

 Usage: gozer [OPTIONS] <COMMAND>

 Commands:
-	build	Deletes the output directory if there is one and builds the site serve	Builds the site and starts an HTTP server on http://localhost:8080
+    build   Deletes the output directory if there is one and builds the site serve   Builds the site and starts an HTTP server on http://localhost:8080 new             Creates a new site structure in the given directory

 Options:
     -r, --root <ROOT> Directory to use as root of project (default: .)
     -c, --config <CONFIG> Path to confiruation file (default: config.xml)
 ```

+Run `gozer new` in an empty directory to quickly create the directory structure for a basic site.

 ## Content files